yusufmg27/yusufmg27/README.md

 # Hi there, I'm Yusuf! 👋

 ## 🚀 About Me
-- 👨‍💻 I'm a junior software engineer
+- 👨‍💻 I'm a software engineer
 - 🌱 I’m currently learning new technologies
 - 💼 Open for collaboration on interesting projects